 This next artist has hit me pretty hard; Serena Wagner AKA Sniffle Party has released five dreamy, lo-fi, and all around beautiful songs.
 To me, her music is perfect, it’s exacting the kind of music I want to listen to.
 I know I’m gushing, but this is really good stuff.
 All of her songs have been on repeat for the last two weeks.
 “Peach Dream” is the tune that hooked me, but “Wanderer” is also amazing.
 Her latest track, “Waving” is heavier, but just as ethereal.
 I love the harmonies she creates, they always surprise and delight me.
 Just, please check her out, okay?

 Lastly, we have ELIZA (another one-named wonder).
 I first hear her on a COLORS video she did on Youtube for her song “Wasn’t Looking” and I was blown away by her vocals.
 So much control, especially for a live performance.
 Her voice is seductive and smooth, with the perfect amount of vibrato.
 Plus, the bass in this song…I’ve said it once and I’ll say it again, a good, funky bass line gets me every time!
-ELIZA has been releasing music for about 8 years, but “Wasn’t Looking” is definitely a departures from her older stuff; it’s got more funk and soul.
+ELIZA has been releasing music for about 8 years, but “Wasn’t Looking” is definitely a departure from her older stuff; it’s got more funk and soul.
 I’m excited to see what she has in store for us next.

 That’s it for this week, check back in next Tuesday for more music!